If I am a member and end up being transported by a ground ambulance or another air ambulance service, who is responsible for the bill?

 No. AirMedCare Network Providers are strongly committed to complying with all applicable healthcare regulatory guidelines, as well as all rules and regulations governing its participation in both Medicare and state Medicaid programs.
-In order to avoid even the appearance on non-compliance with applicable healthcare regulatory guidelines, AirMedCare Network does not offer discounted memberships to people just because they are healthcare or emergency personnel, given that such special discounts to healthcare or emergency personnel might be viewed as an attempt to influence referrals.
+In order to avoid even the appearance of non-compliance with applicable health care regulatory guidelines, AirMedCare Network does not offer discounted memberships to people solely because they are healthcare or emergency personnel, given that such special discounts to healthcare or emergency personnel might be viewed as an attempt to influence referrals.

 Does AirMedCare Network work with local ambulances?

 Yes.
 AirMedCare Network Providers work very closely with ground EMS agencies.
 These agencies request AirMedCare Network to transport their patients when medically necessary.
-AirMedCare Network also provides appropriate training and education for ground EMS agencies.
+AirMedCare Network Providers also prepares appropriate training and education for ground EMS agencies.

 What role does AirMedCare Network Providers play in the emergency services community?

-Our crews work closely with ground ambulance services and other EMS agencies in our service areas.
-We recognize that good patient care requires a team effort of everyone involved – from first responders and law enforcement officials to ground ambulance and hospital personnel.
+Our crew work closely with ground ambulance services and other EMS agencies in our service area.
+We recognize that good patient care requires a team effort of everyone involved-from first responders and law enforcement officials to ground ambulance and hospital personnel.
 We all play separate, but very important roles, in getting the patient to the appropriate medical care.
 We do not want to replace any emergency service already in place in a community.
 Our role is to be a resource they can call on when a higher level of care or special mode of transportation is needed.